rizal-rovins/Hackathon_Rajasthan/README.md

 <img src="/img/Screenshot_FourPointZero_20180321-002713.png" width="300"/>

-View Stories/Reviews/Description/history of the place based on location and by using real time image recognition.
+View Stories/Reviews/Description/history of the place based on location and by using real time image recognition using Vuforia AR.

 <img src="/img/Screenshot_FourPointZero_20180321-002343.png" width="300"/>